 5. Sample delicious local food

-Taste the origins of Parmesan cheese and Parma ham by visiting traditional producers in the Emilia-Romagna region, where you can learn about their time-honoured production methods.
-Sample tangy balsamic vinegar at a local vinegar house, discovering why it’s a prized addition to Italian cuisine.
+Visit traditional producers in the Emilia-Romagna region to taste Parmesan cheese and Parma ham and learn about their time-honoured production methods.
+Then, sample tangy balsamic vinegar at a local vinegar house and discover why it’s a prized addition to Italian cuisine.

-Market lovers can explore vibrant food markets filled with handmade gelato, fresh produce, and regional wines like Lambrusco.
+There are also countless vibrant food markets bursting with handmade gelato, fresh produce, and regional wines like Lambrusco.
 Or, take a guided food and wine tour to experience the best tastes of the area, all while soaking up the local culture.

 Italy’s culinary delights make every meal an experience, and there’s no better way to connect with its heritage than through its iconic dishes.